-An index can be composed of more than one column, up to a maximum of 16 columns.
-Although a table can have up to 252 columns, only the first 127 columns can be used in an index.
+An index can be composed of more than one column, up to a maximum of 32.
+All the columns in a table can be used in an index.

 An index can be unique or non-unique.
 In a unique index, no more than one row can have the same key value, with the exception that any number of rows may have NULL values.
 If you create a unique index on a non-empty table, DBMaker will check whether all existing keys are distinct or not.
 If there are duplicate keys, DBMaker will return an error message.
 After creating a unique index on a table, you can insert a row in the table and DBMaker will certify that no existing row already has the same key.